MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 can `Stop`, `Pause` for a given duration, `MoveTo` a specific location, or `Jump` to a specific height.

-Similarly to structs, enums can have [abilities](./abilities.md) that control what operations can be performed on them.
+Similar to structs, enums can have [abilities](./abilities.md) that control what operations can be performed on them.
 It is important to note however that enums cannot have the `key` ability since they cannot be top-level objects.

 ## Defining Enums

-Enums must be defined in a module, an enum must contain at least on variant, and each variant of an enum can either have no fields, positional fields, or named fields.
+Enums must be defined in a module, an enum must contain at least one variant, and each variant of an enum can either have no fields, positional fields, or named fields.
 Here are some examples of each:

 ```move